 Electrical stimulation works by placing non-invasive electrodes on your skin.
 Once activated, these electrodes send mild electrical impulses to your muscles, causing them to contract.

-Electrical stimulation for stroke patients wakes up the damaged portions of the brain by providing intense stimulation.
+Electrical stimulation for stroke patients can help to activate the damaged portions of the brain by providing intense stimulation.
 In turn, this stimulation engages neuroplasticity, the process the brain uses to rewire itself and heal from injuries like stroke.

 Neuroplasticity allows healthy areas of the brain to take over functions from damaged ones.
 It does this by forming new neural pathways in response to stimulation.
-Therefore, e-stim can, by providing extra stimulation, can boost neuroplasticity and potentially speed up stroke recovery.
+Therefore, e-stim, by providing extra stimulation, can boost neuroplasticity and potentially speed up stroke recovery.